How to find and hire tech talents by Passive Recruitment?

 You might have already known your EVP, but how do you deliver it to the public.
 This is when the Marketing department steps in.
 Social media platforms, Job boards, marketing campaigns to manifest the EVP to the candidates and possibly clients.

 Another feature to include in your employment branding campaign is your projects and achievement.
 For passive candidates, their priority lies in the impact they can make when they work in your company.
 This means that they expect to be a part of something exciting and perhaps challenging.
 By showing your projects and achievements on your channels, you have already motivated the wondering passive candidates one step further into talking to you about the prospects of getting a job at your company.

-Be prepared to take it slow
+Nurture potential candidates – be prepared to take it slow

 For example, passive candidates are currently employed, so they might not want or be able to interview during work hours.
 They may be hard to get at first, but it’s never too late to create a network.
-For the recruiters to know the candidates, they have to dig their interests, be closer to them, gain their trust, etc. Once a foundation is built, they can start telling more about the job.
+For the recruiters to know the candidates, they have to dig into their interests, be closer to them, gain their trust, etc. Once a foundation is built, they can start telling more about the job.

 And remember, they may just love their current position too much to move for any reason at all.
 Don’t set your heart on anyone at this point – and respect a firm no if it comes to that.

 Lotus QA is passionate about bringing young, talented, and skillful Vietnamese to the global market by helping clients in their digital transformation process.

 We commit to being an effective quality partner.
 Working with us, you can focus on your business and leave it to us.
 We will always focus on what are our client’s business goals and all of their quality aspects.
 By understanding these, we commit to bringing value by helping our client meet their quality needs at the lowest cost.

 - Fanpage: https://www.facebook.com/LotusQualityAssurance